SagoMangoGreenTea/WikiVitalArticles/README.md

 scrapy crawl WL4
 ```

-If you also want the expanded sections for businesspeople and business & economics from level 5, then execute:
+If you also want the expanded sections for the history and business & economics sections from level 5, then execute:

 ```python
 scrapy crawl WL5